 - Diarrhoea is the second leading cause of death among children aged under 5 years. - Just 2 pathogens, rotavirus and Escherichia coli, are responsible for most cases of moderate-to-severe diarrhoea in low-income countries.
-Other important pathogens include Cryptosporidium and Shigella.2 - Cholera can kill within hours if left untreated.
-Cholera is still endemic in 69 countries, resulting in an estimated 2.9 million cases and 95 000 deaths per year worldwide.3 to sustain elimination and control efforts and for morbidity management.
+Other important pathogens include Cryptosporidium and Shigella. - Cholera can kill within hours if left untreated.
+Cholera is still endemic in 69 countries, resulting in an estimated 2.9 million cases and 95 000 deaths per year worldwide.